Edwin Scheier: Later life

 After years in Oaxaca, the Scheiers returned to the United States, settling in Green Valley, Arizona, where Edwin and Mary resided until their deaths.
 Until about a year before his death Edwin continued to create art work, though due to age and health, he was then creating "computer paintings" in his studio.
 The computer paintings came about primarily out of frustration and his deep desire to create.
 Though his heart would no longer allow him to lift heavy blocks of clay, his mind was still active.
 On an impulse he went to a computer store, purchased a computer, a color ink jet printer, and a graphical sketch pad - from this he began to create what he would call "computer paintings."
 As with pottery, his use of the computer was self-taught.
 Here was a man in his early 90s starting a new artistic method.
 He did not ask for help, he just did it.

 Filmmaker Ken Browne examined the lives and works of the Scheiers in his 2000 documentary, Four Hands, One Heart.

 Mary died in May 2007 at 99.
 Edwin died less than a year later in April 2008 at the age of 97.

-About 40 pieces of the Scheirs' work are on display at the University of New Hampshire Library, and the couple's work is also found in the permanent collection of the Currier Museum of Art and the Herberger College of the Arts at Arizona State University.
+About 40 pieces of the Scheiers' work are on display at the University of New Hampshire Library, and the couple's work is also found in the permanent collection of the Currier Museum of Art and the Herberger College of the Arts at Arizona State University.
 Their works have also been shown at the Newark Museum, Minneapolis Institute of Arts, and the Cranbrook Art Museum.